Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Duke Stats and Trends

-- The Blue Devils have been underdogs by 16.5 points or more one time this season and have not covered the spread once.
+- The Blue Devils have yet to cover the spread this year when underdogs by 16.5 points or more.

-- Duke's games this year have hit the over on three of seven set point totals (42.9%).
+- Duke's games this year have gone over the total in three out of seven opportunities (42.9%).

-- The Blue Devils score 27 points per game, comparable to the 26.3 the Demon Deacons surrender.
+- The Blue Devils put up 27 points per game, comparable to the 26.3 the Demon Deacons surrender.

-- Duke is 4-1 against the spread and 3-2 overall when the team puts up more than 26.3 points.
+- When Duke records more than 26.3 points, it is 4-1 against the spread and 3-2 overall.

-- The Blue Devils have 14 giveaways this season, while the Demon Deacons have 16 takeaways .
+- This season the Blue Devils have 14 turnovers, two fewer than the Demon Deacons have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.